DavidPickles/oidc-lab/certs/CERTIFICATES.md

 Some providers (eg Microsoft Entra ID) require HTTPS for the callback url, therefore OIDC-Lab has enable a browser to present its pages under HTTPS.
 Its BASE_URL must start `https://`.
 This means three things.
 First, OIDC-Lab needs a private key to encrypt data it sends to the browser.
 Secondly, OIDC-Lab needs a certificate to send to the browser during the TLS handshake, the certificate contains a public key and signature from a certificate authority (CA).
 And, thirdly, the browser needs access to the CA which created the signature.

 To do this use https://github.com/FiloSottile/mkcert.
-Once you've installed mkcert:
+After you've installed mkcert you need to run:

 ```
 $ mkcert -install